protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ###Step 2:###
 Run the *New Set of new eTrice Models" wizard.

-Before you can run the wizard you have to create a folder called *model*.
+To keep an adequate project structure you should create a new folder called *model*.
 *right click on the project -> new -> other*

 ![image](images/400-DaveCreateFolder.png)